-You’re not alone in wondering how to tone your stomach, with many of us getting it wrong by abandoning our balanced diet and concentrating purely on core exercises.
+You’re not alone in wondering how to tone your stomach, with many of considering whether to buy one of the best ab rollers or getting it wrong by abandoning our balanced diet and concentrating purely on core exercises.
 However, toning any part of your body should be a careful balance of exercise and diet.
-We’ll also look at the best core specific exercises to tone your stomach, including where you can use the best ab roller.
+We’ll also look at the best core specific exercises to tone your stomach, including where you can use an ab roller.

 How to tone your stomach: what you need to know

 Toning the stomach isn’t just a matter of getting a few ab crunches into your workout - but a mixture of exercise and sticking to a balanced diet.
 In fact, diet is important if you’re trying to tone the stomach - and most of us will have to be in calorie deficit to see results.
 For more on that, see our feature on how to create a calorie deficit.

 A calorie deficit is when you’re burning more calories than you are consuming.
 The average adult woman burns around 1,600 to 2,400 calories per day, with the average adult man burning 2,000 to 3,000 calories per day - according to the U.S. Department of Health and Human Services (opens in new tab).
 If you want to tone your stomach and be in a calorie deficit aim to eat around 3 - 500 calories less per day, but make sure your diet is still full of lean protein, whole grains, fruit, and vegetables.